 For example, if you have a DWAI conviction on your record and you are subsequently arrested for a DUI, the state will punish you as if you had two DUIs.
 The same is true if you have a DWAI on your record and are charged with a second DWAI.

-As mentioned above, the charges can increase significantly with subsequent convictions—regardless of whether the previous conviction was a DWAI or a DUI.
+The charges can increase significantly with subsequent convictions—regardless of whether the previous conviction was a DWAI or a DUI.
 Furthermore, Colorado has no lookback period, meaning that all previous DUIs and DWAIs are relevant to your sentencing.
 Colorado will also account for these penalties even if they are from another state in the US.

 After serving a portion of their suspension, those convicted of a DWAI may be eligible for an ignition interlock device.

-If you have been arrested for a driving offense, it is incredibly important that you get in touch with an experienced Colorado DUI attorney as soon as possible.
+If you have been arrested for a DUI-related offense in Colorado, it is incredibly important that you get in touch with an experienced Denver DUI attorney as soon as possible.
 The sooner you begin building your defense strategy, the more likely you are to have a positive outcome.
 Whether you are facing a DWAI or DUI charge, having the right legal representation on your side can drastically improve your future by keeping your criminal record clear.